wakywayne/WakyWayneBlog/posts/Adding-route-security-by-limiting-request-types-nextjs.md

 ---
-title: 'Limiting request options in nextJS'
+title: "Limiting request options in nextJS for added security"
-date: 'September, 12, 2022'
+date: "September, 12, 2022"
-excerpt: 'By limiting req types you can add additional security to your app'
+excerpt: "By limiting req types you can add additional security to your app"
-cover_image: '/images/posts/img7.jpg'
+cover_image: "/images/posts/img7.jpg"
-category: 'ServerSide'
+category: "ServerSide"
-author: 'WayneCarl'
+author: "WayneCarl"
-author_image: '/images/wayneswildworldImages/waterfall.jpg'
+author_image: "/images/wayneswildworldImages/waterfall.jpg"
 ---

-# Data Fetching
+# Limiting request options in nextJS for added security and better response handling

 **You cannot use next export with api routes**
 **Use the standard req, res syntax in the api**

-- To allow or limit the kind of request you can use
+To allow or limit the kind of request you can use, simply add this code to your api/ server file in you nextJS application (_These are the files in your /api folder_)

 ```javascript
             export default (req, res)=> {